woprd/ctfs/csa/csc2024/townpulse/README.md

 JOAN_TEMPORARY_CREDS=jojocreds1
 ```

 Well well well.
-For reasons mysterious there are temp creds for another user in our environment of our account.
+For reasons mysterious there are temp creds for another user in the environment variables of our account.

-Let's try sshing into their account and see what permissions they have.

-Fingers crossed they're in sudoers and we can use their privilege to escalate ours **sinister laugh**.
+Let's try SSHing into their account and see what permissions they have.
+Fingers crossed they're in `sudo` group and we can use their privilege to escalate ours **sinister laugh**.

 What's our target account though?